Jbleezy/BO2-Reimagined/README.md

 * Quest (ascend from darkness step): fixed an issue where staffs were able to be picked up at their build location when placed in the staff holders
 * Quest (rain fire step): button no longer deactivates after activating
 * Quest (raise hell step): all staffs must be fully charged for souls to be collected
-* Quest (raise hell step): zombies in The Crazy Place get knocked down during the screen flash after collecting all souls
+* Quest (raise hell step): zombies in The Crazy Place get knocked down during the screen flash after collecting all of the souls
 * Quest (freedom step): teleport trigger can be triggered without looking at it
 * Fixed being able to hit a death barrier when jumping off the Above Generator 3 Bunker zone